 Second, after you have really defined your values, reflect on how well you actually keep them.
 If you say you value family, but your efforts are mostly focused towards work, there may be cause to reconsider how strongly you hold the family value.
 In other words, the more strongly your behavior reflects the values you want to hold, the more strongly you actually hold those values.”

-These recommendations were useful to me during a recent vacation.
-At the beginning of a holiday, it takes me several days to unwind and begin to rest and relax.
-Even while on vacation, I have to focus on not scheduling too many things into my days, or I'm back on life's treadmill and not able to give my mind and body a rest.
+These recommendations were helpful to me during a recent vacation.
+At the beginning of a holiday, it takes me several days to unwind, rest, and relax.
+Even on vacation, I have to focus on not scheduling too many things into my days, or I'm back on life's treadmill and unable to rest my mind and body.
 In the middle of our trip late one afternoon, as I sat looking at the sunset over the ocean, I began to visit my life and review my values.